Epinova/Addon.Episerver.EnvironmentSynchronizer/README.md

 ```

 ## Adding custom handlers
-You can add custom handlers by creating and registering a class that implements IEnvironmentSynchronizer
+You can add custom handlers by creating and registering a class that implements IEnvironmentSynchronizer.
 ```csharp
 using Addon.Episerver.EnvironmentSynchronizer;
 using EPiServer.ServiceLocation;